-Any ASU-Newport PN student seeking readmission to the program (or any part of the program) or student wishing to transfer from another school must apply through the Nursing Advisory Board and follow the PN selection criteria for program admission.
-If a student is interested in transferring or readmission, a review of the student's records will be conducted by the Nursing Advisory Board, and the appropriate semester for admission will be determined.
-If no courses which the transfer/readmitted student needs are available during a semester, the student will not be admitted that semester, but may apply again the following semester.
+Any applicant for readmission must meet the PN selection criteria for program admission.
+If a student is interested in readmission, a review of their records and past performance will be conducted, and the appropriate semester for possible admission will be determined.
+If no courses are available during a semester that the potential readmitted student needs, the student will not be admitted to that semester but can apply for the following semester.
+If any student wishing to be readmitted has been dismissed or has withdrawn from another nursing program the transcripts and a letter of good standing must be submitted with the application for re admission.

-Students wishing to reenter any part of the nursing program or seeking admission to the ASU-Newport nursing program after withdrawing or being dismissed from another nursing program must submit transcripts and letters of good standing from each such nursing program attended with their application.

-If a transferring student is accepted into the program, a complete transcript review will be done by the Director of Admissions/Registrar or a designee to determine the course or courses for which the student will be given credit.
+If a student is accepted into the program, a complete transcript review will be done by the registrar or his designee to determine the course/or courses for which the student will be given credit.
+Any student wishing readmission will be considered based on past performance and seat availability.
+Readmission is not automatic and is subject to approval the nursing advisory committee, division chair of occupational studies and vice chancellor of academic affairs and registrar.